mavidishu/Production_Management_System_DIXON/README.md

 ## Overview

-This project is an Admin Dashboard built using the MERN stack (MongoDB, Express, React, Node.js).
-The dashboard provides various administrative functionalities, including user management, data visualization, and system monitoring.
+This project is built using the MERN stack (MongoDB, Express, React, Node.js), additionally it include a set of APIs to handle CRUD operation on work instruction given to employees using firebase and multer.
+The dashboard provides various administrative functionalities, including employee management, data visualization, and transaction monitoring.

 ## Table of Contents